jcdk/py-s3-mongo-import/README.md

-# Bsaic template in Python/Flask for creating a MongoDB import and AWS S3 bucket upload app
+# Basic template in Python/Flask for creating a MongoDB import and AWS S3 bucket upload app

+Runs in docker so that all dependencies are in a container.

 Can be run on local with variables defined in .env or deployed to Railway and use configured environment variables.